-Is alcoholism having unwanted negative effects on your marriage?
+Is alcoholism having unwanted negative effects on your marriage or partnership?
 Does your spouse continue to abuse alcohol, despite the strain that it places on your relationship and family life?
 You may feel alone in your struggle, but the unfortunate truth is that there are countless others just like you who need help learning how to deal with an alcoholic spouse.

 According to almost every health association, alcoholism is a classified disease.
 People who occasionally binge drink or abuse alcohol can generally control when and how much they drink.
 Those struggling with alcoholism, on the other hand, are unable to control the amount and frequency in which they drink.

-Most people know how alcoholism affects an alcoholic.
+Most people know how alcohol addiction affects an alcoholic.
 What about the impact it has on close loved ones, though?
 The disease touches everyone in the alcoholic’s close circle.
 Sadly, it can be particularly trying for a loving spouse who wants nothing more than to help.

 - Lied to family and friends to cover up your spouse’s drinking?